sapiens-tech/vaadin-demo-retail-management/README.md

 Open http://localhost:8080/ to view the application.

-Also, Intellij can detect this as a Spring Boot Application and setup everything to the Application.java.
-So, if we use Intellij, we should run the Application.java to use the debugger
+Also, Intellij can detect this as a Spring Boot io.sapiens.retail.Application and setup everything to the io.sapiens.retail.Application.java.
+So, if we use Intellij, we should run the io.sapiens.retail.Application.java to use the debugger

 ## Project structure